designpatternninja/designpatternninja.github.io/_posts/news/2018-10-29-past-self-vs-current-self-the-series-why-functional-programming-over-oop-part-i.md

 So what?

-**CURRENT SELF**: I wonder that you should've noted a clear separation of tool's functionality and its concrete details.
+**CURRENT SELF**: I guess that you've already noted a clear separation of tool's functionality and its concrete details.
 There're star screwdrivers, plain screwdrivers...

 **PAST SELF**: Yes, but again: so what?